loft-demos/vcluster-platform-demo-app-template/vcluster-demo-platform.md

 The **vCluster Demo Platform** managed mode includes the following features that will need to be manually configured in the self-managed mode:

 - vCluster Platform non-trial license - integrated via a _Project Secret_ in the Demo Generator parent vCluster Platform
-- Ingess Nginx ingress controller integrated with a wildcard domain and HTTPS certificate; the domain for a generated vCluster Demo environment is based on the name of the vCluster
+- Ingess Nginx ingress controller integrated with a wildcard domain and HTTPS certificate; the domain for a generated vCluster Platform Demo environment is based on the name of the vCluster
+- Crossplane based creation of a copy of this template repository based on the vCluster name that is also automatically deleted from GitHub when the generated vCluster Platform Demo environment is deleted
-- A static vCluster Platform Access Key that will be _injected_ (via a Project Secret) in every generated demo environment and integrated with Argo CD Notifications
+- A dynamically generated vCluster Platform Access Key that will be _injected_ (via a Project Secret) in every generated demo environment and integrated with Argo CD Notifications
-- Argo CD installed via a vCluster Platform App that is part of the _vCluster Platform Demo_ virtual cluster template
+- Argo CD installed via a vCluster Platform App that is part of the _vCluster Platform Demo_ virtual cluster template, along with Crossplane creation of GitHub webhooks for the generated repository (copy of this repository)
-- Crossplane installed via a vCluster Platform App that is part of the _vCluster Platform Demo_ virtual cluster template
+- Crossplane installed via a vCluster Platform App that is part of the _vCluster Platform Demo_ virtual cluster template (used to create GitHub webhooks and configure repo level GitHub Actions secrete and environment variables)
+- A dynamically generated Argo CD cluster `Secret` that controls what vCluster use case examples get installed into the vCluster Platform Demo environment

 ---